Employment Law and the Gig Economy: Worker Classification, Recent Developments, and Practical Considerations

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will provide guidance to employment counsel, gig businesses, and those businesses relying on gig workers on how to address common legal issues and mitigate risks stemming from the emerging gig economy.
+This CLE course will provide guidance to employment counsel, gig businesses, and those businesses relying on gig workers on how to address common legal issues and mitigate risks stemming from the emerging gig economy.
 This program will examine the gig economy's impact on employers across multiple industries with respect to worker classification, state and federal regulations, and exemption issues.

 - Common employment issues in today's new gig economy